Asian markets fall as US, China renew tariff threat

 ANALYST'S TAKE: "The market is risk-off and pricing in the effects of new tariffs.
 It's a done deal as far as investors are concerned," said Francis Tan, investment strategist at UOB Private Bank.
 "I don't think that China will retaliate with a full-fletched devaluation of the yuan.
 They will turn to other non-tariff measures," he added.

-ENERGY: Benchmark U.S. crude remained flat at $67.77 a barrel.
-Brent crude, used to price international oils, lost 5 cents to $76.45 a barrel.
+ENERGY: Benchmark U.S. crude added 9 cents to $67.86 a barrel.
+The contract dropped 1.4 percent to settle at $67.77 a barrel in New York.
+Brent crude, used to price international oils, lost 1 cent to $76.49 a barrel.
 It lost 1 percent to $76.50 a barrel in London on Thursday.

 Advertisement